jochenalt/Pentapod-Design/docs/Construction.md

 The body contains the Odroid, Teensy, batteries and the switched power supply in the bottom.
 The IMU is attached right below the Lidar sensor.
 To assemble the body, there's a big thread between the top and the bottom part.
 <img  width="600px" src="../images/cad-pentapod-body-cut.png"/>

-And finally, the pentapod's total design:
+And finally, the pentapod's design in total:
 <img  width="800px" src="../images/cad-pentapod-total.png"/>